morceaudebois/bonjourr.fr/src/documents/bonjourr.md

 -   As a mobile web app: in the Share menu of your browser, select 'Add to Home Screen' or 'Install'.
 -   As a browser homepage: go to Settings => Homepage => Open this page => `https://online.bonjourr.fr`.
 You can use a third party browser like Firefox if you want to do this on iOS.

-Bonjourr will be available as an real extension for Safari on iOS in the coming months.
+Bonjourr will be available as a real extension for Safari on iOS and iPadOS in the coming months.

 <!-- Bonjourr is available on the  store.